C4ptainCrunch/thesis/source/index.rst

 players have captured 24 seeds, the game ends by a draw.
 If the current player's pits are all empty, the game ends and the player with the most captures wins.

-The last way to stop the game is when a position is encountered twice in the same game (there is a cycle): the game ends and the player with most captures wins.
+The last way to end the game is when a position is encountered twice in the same game (there is a cycle): the game ends and the player with most captures wins.